A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Introduction

 For VCSPs with infinite templates we cannot hope for general classification results, since this is already out of reach for the special case of CSPs over infinite domains \cite{BodirskyGrohe}.
 However, a powerful algebraic machinery was developed to study CSPs of structures with a rich automorphism group, which has led to classification results for many concrete automorphism groups: we list \cite{tcsps-journal,BodPin-Schaefer-both,phylo-long,BBSpatial,AnOrderOutOf} as a representative sample.
 Some part of this machinery has also been developed for VCSPs in \cite{Resilience-VCSPs}, inspired by the concepts from infinite-domain CSPs and finite-domain VCSPs~\cite{FullaZivny,KozikOchremiak15}.
-Nevertheless, no complexity classification such as for the classes of CSPs discussed above was obtained so far.
+Nevertheless, no complexity classification for VCSPs such as for the classes of CSPs discussed above was obtained so far.

 In this article we provide the first VCSP dichotomy result for a class of templates which consists of \emph{all} valued structures preserved by some fixed permutation group.
 Concretely, we prove that the VCSP for every valued structure with the domain $\Q$ that is preserved by all order-preserving bijections is in P or NP-complete.
 We call such valued structures \emph{temporal}, in analogy to temporal relational structures, i.e., structures with the domain $\Q$ preserved by all order-preserving bijections -- these are precisely the structures with a first-order definition over $(\Q;<)$.
 We also provide disjoint algebraic conditions that characterize the tractable and the NP-complete case, in analogy to similar classifications for classes of (V)CSPs.
 The result confirms the dichotomy conjecture from \cite[Conjecture 9.3]{Resilience-VCSPs} for the special case of temporal valued structures.
+Note that our classification result is incomparable with the result of~\cite{BodirskyMaminoViola-Journal} which shows that that submodular PLH functions form a maximally tractable class of PLH cost functions, because the class of temporal valued structures is a proper subclass of PLH and contains structures with tractable VCSPs that are not submodular.